ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/essential-eight/user-application-hardening.md

 | Workstations:                |  -  | Yes |

 Both Maturity Levels Two and Three also require the following:
-* cyber security events are analysed in a timely manner to identify cyber security incidents
+* cybersecurity events are analysed in a timely manner to identify cybersecurity incidents
-* as soon as possible after a cyber security incident occurs or is discovered the:
+* as soon as possible after a cybersecurity incident occurs or is discovered the:
-* cyber security incident response plan is enacted
+* cybersecurity incident response plan is enacted
 * incident is reported to the Chief Information Security Officer, or one of their delegates
 * incident is reported to ASD.